IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ### Status Update on Receiving Feedback

-The feedback from the receiver is assumed to consist of the following elements.
+The feedback from the receiver is assumed to consist of the following elements:

 * data_units_acked and data_units_acked_ce: A list of received data units' sequence numbers and an indication if data units are ECN-CE marked.
 The ECN status can be either per